sandrinecao/Dating-App-Matcha/README.md

 Users can interact with each other and find their ultimate match depending on their geolocalisation and common interests.

-This app has been deployed on Heroku only for testing purposes - you probably won't find any real human ;)
+This app has been deployed on Heroku only for your own fun - you probably won't find any real human ;)

+[https://matcha-scao.herokuapp.com/](https://matcha-scao.herokuapp.com/)

 You can create your own account from scratch or use this test account with the following details:

-[https://matcha-scao.herokuapp.com/](https://matcha-scao.herokuapp.com/)

 **Username:** Matcha

 **Password:** Matcha123!

-Have fun!
+Enjoy!

 Project made with fellow student @gogrkovi